yousefelassal/quote-cron/README.md

 > I, too, do not envision a doctrine of self the clinging to which there would not arise sorrow, lamentation, pain, grief, and despair.

 > Fans don't boo nobodies.

+> Life is a travelling to the edge of knowledge, then a leap taken.